 The bill is best known for four major programs: the Supplemental Nutrition Assistance Program (SNAP, which offers nutrition assistance to millions of eligible, low-income individuals and families), crop subsidies, crop insurance, and conservation incentives.
 In fact these programs alone account for 99% of farm bill spending, with SNAP coming in largest at 79% of the bill.

 The central thrust of this year’s Farm Bill debate will be budget cuts.
 In their recent budget plan, House Republicans proposed a $10 billion cut in agricultural spending over the next decade (and that is down from an original $70 billion in proposed cuts).
 Republicans are looking to take most of these cuts from the SNAP program, to the tune of $1 billion a year.
-So, by far the largest debate facing the 2018 Farm Bill is the future of the SNAP program, which already saw an $8.7 billion cut last Farm Bill.
+So, one of the largest debates facing the 2018 Farm Bill will be the future of the SNAP program, which already saw an $8.7 billion cut last Farm Bill.
 This resulted in an average loss of $90 per month for almost 850,000 vulnerable households.

 Another expected debate will be over crop insurance, and different ways to control costly insurance payouts or tailor the program to encourage more conservation farming practices.
 Changes in subsidies and support programs for struggling cotton and dairy industries are also anticipated.